HoakTuah/BackEndRentalAPP/README.md

 ### 11. swagger documentation

     - Be sure to run the application
-    - Open your browser and go to: http://localhost:3001/swagger-ui/index.html
+    - Open your browser and go to : http://localhost:3001/swagger-ui/index.html
     - From swagger, you can test the API
     - You can also see the API documentation and the endpoints that will explain the request and response :